dl1ycf/piHPSDR-MacOS-Binary/README.md

 ================================

-If you now try to start piHPSDR by double-clicking the piHPSDR icon, you might get asked whether you want to allow piHPSDR to use your microphone.
+If you now try to start piHPSDR by double-clicking the piHPSDR icon, you might get warned that this program is downloaded from the internet and therefore potentially insecure.
+MacOS won't start the program then.
+You have to go the the "Security" control panel and confirm in the lower part of the panel that you really want to start the program.

+Furthermore, you might get asked whether you want to allow piHPSDR to use your microphone when it is first started.
 This questions refers to sound input devices in general, so answer "yes".

 Features compiled into the program